UnderEu/Cloudflare-DDNS-Updater/README.md

-# Cloudflare Dynamic DNS IP Updater
+# Cloudflare Dynamic DNS IPv6+IPv4 Updater

-These scripts are used to update Dynamic DNS (DDNS) service based on Cloudflare for both IPv6 and IPv4 connectivity!
-Access your home network remotely via a custom domain name without a static IP!
-Written in pure BASH.
+These scripts are used to update DNS records based on Cloudflare using IPv6 and IPv4 connectivity!

 ## Installation